joeldmott/Instacart_Project/README.md

 This makes it easier to decide to exclude hour of day altogether since keeping day of the week works well.
 This improves the model's R-squared score to 0.434.

-## **Final model results:** three recommendations on what contributes to reordering products
+## **Final model results:** three recommendations for promoting new products based on two reordering correlations:
-1.  **As the average add-to-cart order of a product increases by one, the likelihood of that product being ordered as a reorder decreases by 4.7%.** Subsequently, an advertisement for an unordered product may be more effective towards the end of the online ordering process.
+**correlation 1:** As the average add-to-cart order of a product increases by one, the likelihood of that product being ordered as a reorder decreases by 4.7%.

-2.  **As the average number of days since a product was ordered increases by one, the likelihood of that product being ordered as a reorder decreases by 2.7%.** However, orders tend to spike every seven days.
-This 2.7% decrease likely “resets” to an extent every week (I address this more in the third recommendation).
-Nonetheless, focusing on the most frequently purchased products as opposed to rarely ordered items may seem obvious, but it can be helpful to see that the data validates this idea.
+**recommendation 1:** Advertising a new or as-of-yet-unordered product online or in-app may be more effective towards the end of the online ordering process.
+**recommendation 2:**  Finding a way to cluster reorders may allow greater user patience for newer product promotion; this is likely part of the reason “click to reorder previous” options are available in some existing apps/desktop sites.

-3. **Over the course of a week, as a product's average order day of the week increases away from Saturday by one whole day, the likelihood of that product being ordered as a reorder decreases by 15.2%.** This speaks to the weekend’s importance when it comes to stocking commonly-bought items.
-Mainstay products are ordered more frequently during the common once-a-week trips.
+**correlation 2:** Over the course of a week, as a product's average order day of the week increases away from Saturday by one whole day, the likelihood of that product being ordered as a reorder decreases by 15.2%.

+**recommendation 3:** Promoting new products in commercials, online, or in-app on Thursdays or Fridays may help increase interest in new products before the weekend rush.

 ## Conclusions
-Instacart's helpful dataset can also inform grocery chain's own delivery, curbside, and restocking operations.
-Future or similar projects with specific stores in mind may help optimize aisle layouts or intradepartmental display.
-They may also help suggest how many parking spaces to reserve for curbside pickup, allocation of staff to delivery/curbside services, and grocery ordering app design.
+Instacart's helpful dataset can also inform grocery chains’ own delivery, curbside, and restocking operations as well as new product promotion.

+Future or similar projects *tailored towards specific stores* may help:
+- optimize aisle layouts
+- quantify reserved parking spaces for curbside pickup
+- inform allocation of staff to delivery & curbside services
+- improve grocery ordering app design
+-
+Future projects may also *include data on in-store shopping* to help refine these correlations with restocking.
+This current project may also help inform online-only stores (aka “online fulfillment centers”).

 ## Repository Structure:
 ├── images